Hospitallers Medical Battalion

-During the Russo–Ukrainian war, Hospitallers have saved 2750 Ukrainian soldiers.
+According to several media reports, by the end of 2018 Hospitallers had evacuated or treated up to 2750 Ukrainian soldiers, during the on-going Russo–Ukrainian war.

 History

-The Hospitallers Medical Battailon was founded on 6 July 2014, by medical volunteer Yana Zinkevych, who was 18 years old at the time.
+The Hospitallers Medical Battalion was founded on 6 July 2014, by medical volunteer Yana Zinkevych, who was 18 years old at the time.

 In a later interview Yana described how fierce battles for Ukrainian villages, Karlivka and Pisky, made her think of the necessity of a volunteer medical unit.

 The unit is named after Knights Hospitaller, a medieval Christian military order.

 In early 2016, it was taken under the auspices of the Volunteer Ukrainian Corps, a part of the Right Sector Organization.

 When Dmytro Yarosh formed the Ukrainian Volunteer Army (UDA) in 2015, "Hospitaliers" became its structural division.

 Yana Zinkevych is the chief of the Medical Service at Ukrainian Volunteer Army and the permanent commander of the Hospitallers Medical Battalion.
 As of March 2017, the Hospitallers consist of 60 persons (100 more in reserve).

 In 2019 a municipal enterprise "Hospitallers of Dnipro" was created based on the Hospitallers Medical Battalion of the Ukrainian Volunteer Army.
 It received funding from the city budget of Dnipro.